-Ruth also sings and plays flute with the collective Nish As Rish who won the Trophée Loic Raison for best new group at the Festival Interceltique de Lorient 2011.
-Nish As Rish toured Norway in Spring 2015.
+Ruth also sings and plays flute with the collective a’Nish (formerly ‘Nish as Rish’) who won the Trophée Loic Raison for best new group at the Festival Interceltique de Lorient 2011. a’Nish toured Norway in Spring 2015.
 Past projects have included the Norwegian-Manx collaborative project which saw Ruth perform together with Norwegian singer Margit Myhr, hardanger fiddler Erlend Apneseth, Manx fiddle player Tomas Callister and Manx multi-instrumentalist David Kilgallon.

 Alongside performing, Ruth is a fully qualified music teacher, who loves enthusing children and adults alike in one-to-one lessons, classes, and group workshops.
 She has led song workshops and given lectures in festivals, and at Irish and Hungarian universities.
 Ruth is particularly inspired by the Kodály approach to teaching and learning music.